npalomin/sind/training.md

 The "Functional Unit" profile is the set of spatial data(polygons) and tabular information collected, and in some cases updated or created, by the surveyor.
 The "Exterior" units polygons data is also part of the "Funcional Unit" profile, although they have no associated set of questions.
 It is expected that the "Exterior" units spatial data is verified or upadated during the survey to make it consistent with the corresponding "Functional Unit".

 ## Conducting the survey
 The survey questions are classified according to the method used to obtain the answer in: Observation, Interaction and Desktop.
 The collection of spatial data is mainly based on direct "Observation" (i.e. what you see on site) and "Desktop" (updating spatial data from your field notes).
-For the spatial data "Desktop" tasks you will be able to access the survey polygons in vector data digital format ("Functional Unit" and "Exterior").
+For the spatial data "Desktop" tasks you will be able to access the survey polygons in vector data digital format ("Functional Unit" and "Exterior") and you are expected to edit them using a Geographic Informaton System(GIS) software package QGIS.

 ### Survey materials
 To conduct the survey you will have a hard copy of the basemap showing the "Functional Units" polygons labelled with their __Functional Unit Code__ and the "Exterior" units polygons.
 Additionally, you will have the questions of the survey loaded in your EpiCollect app accesible through a smartphone.